Do you want to learn about the types of qualitative research and some examples of methodologies?

 What is Qualitative Research?

-Qualitative research is any research that provides subjective, non-numerical information.
+Qualitative market research is a conversational, open-ended research method that relies on techniques like focus groups, in-depth interviews, and other innovative approaches to gather subjective, non-numerical information.
 It focuses on people: their experiences, beliefs, and behaviors.
-It’s generally conducted using observation or unstructured questioning.

 Qualitative research is used across many fields and industries, including sales, marketing, health care, education, and social sciences.